 Supporter-run Facebook Fundraisers

-Almost anybody with a Facebook account can set-up a fundraising event on their personal page.
+Almost anybody with a Facebook account can set up a fundraising event on their personal page.
 They just need to log into their account and click over to the general fundraising page.
-On this page, they’ll be able search for your 501(c)(3) nonprofit and set-up a fundraiser on your behalf.
+On this page, they’ll be able to search for your 501(c)(3) nonprofit and set up a fundraiser on your behalf.

-Your nonprofit simply needs to encourage them to take action.
+Your nonprofit simply need to encourage them to take action.
 Urge people to create their own fundraisers on Facebook.
-Use email, events and messaging apps to promote.
+Use email, events, and messaging apps to promote.

 Occasion fundraisers can provide the reasons for people to take action.
 These can be personally compelling life moments for your supporters to reach out to their networks.
-Events include birthdays, anniversaries, weddings and memorial.
+Events include birthdays, anniversaries, weddings, and memorials.
 Birthday fundraisers, in fact, have become popular.
 This may be driven by reminders Facebook sends two weeks before birthdays encouraging a fundraiser.

 Consider reaching out to your existing supporters several times a year telling them how much you’d appreciate them keeping your organization in mind on their special occasions.
 For the people in your supporters’ networks, donating to an organization they care about on a special occasion is at least as much about honoring their friend or family member as it is about contributing to your cause.

 Things get a bit more complicated, but possibly a whole lot more fun with Facebook Challenges.